rouselaurenc/academic-kickstart/content/home/experience.md

   date_end = "2019-08-01"
   description = """Peer Tutor, Writing Fellow, & Writing Groups Graduate Assistant"""

-  * "Tutored college and professional students in varied genres of academic and professional writing such as essays, resumes, and applications"
+  * Tutored college and professional students in varied genres of academic and professional writing such as essays, resumes, and applications
-  * "Connected the English language to native languages for ELL (English Language Learners) students in both conversation style appointments and written feedback appointments"
+  * Connected the English language to native languages for ELL (English Language Learners) students in both conversation style appointments and written feedback appointments
-  * "Utilized MLA, APA, AP style, Chicago, and Turabian style citations in face-to-face, written feedbacks, online real time, and screencast video feedback appointments"
+  * Utilized MLA, APA, AP style, Chicago, and Turabian style citations in face-to-face, written feedbacks, online real time, and screencast video feedback appointments
-  * "Encouraged writers to embrace and discover their academic and creative voices, while also helping them distinguish between the two in tutoring sessions"
+  * Encouraged writers to embrace and discover their academic and creative voices, while also helping them distinguish between the two in tutoring sessions
-  * "Collaborated with different disciplines and colleges through DePaul University, as a way of facilitating writing groups for graduate and undergraduate students"
+  * Collaborated with different disciplines and colleges through DePaul University, as a way of facilitating writing groups for graduate and undergraduate students
-  * "Oversaw a team of 10-15 peer facilitators, while developing training for them and adapting to the logistical needs of each facilitator and their writing group"
+  * Oversaw a team of 10-15 peer facilitators, while developing training for them and adapting to the logistical needs of each facilitator and their writing group

 +++